-- Alliances: Alliances are consortia of multiple degree-granting institutions.
+Alliances are consortia of multiple degree-granting institutions.
 Organizations from other sectors, including informal science organizations, may be participants.
 Projects focus on pre-college and undergraduate recruitment and retention activities.
-Types of LSAMP alliances are described as follows: - a.
-STEM Pathways Implementation-Only Alliance projects are mainly focused on a particular STEM pathway, e.g., entry into college, first two years, or preparation for entry into graduate studies.
-Additionally, the project may focus on activities dedicated to diversifying a particular STEM discipline, e.g., production of mathematicians.
-These projects are targeted to newly-created alliances, reconstituted alliances or alliances that have received support by the program for less than 10 years.
-Projects are five years in duration. b.
-STEM Pathways and Research Alliances are projects that focus on the full STEM pathway and provide direct support - b.
+Types of LSAMP alliances are described as follows:

+a.
+STEM Pathways Implementation-Only Alliance projects are mainly focused on a particular STEM pathway or

+- transition, e.g., entry into college, first two years, or preparation for entry into graduate studies.
+Additionally, the project may focus on activities dedicated to diversifying a particular STEM discipline.
+These projects are targeted to newly-created alliances, reconstituted alliances or alliances that have received support by the program for 10 years or less.
+Initial institutionalization and sustainability planning for the alliance should be addressed in the project description.
+Projects are five years in duration. - b.
 STEM Pathways and Research Alliances are projects that focus on the full STEM pathway and provide direct support for undergraduate students but also serve as a hub for the production of scholarly STEM research and evaluation to increase the knowledge-base and utilization in broadening participation.
-Both components must be addressed to be competitive for this project type.
+Projects are required to address the current state of its institutionalization and sustainability efforts and address these areas in evaluation planning.
+All required components must be addressed to be competitive for this project type.
 These are five-year projects. - c.
 Bridge to the Baccalaureate (B2B) Alliances involve associate degree producing institutions for which the lead institution must be a community college.
-These are three-year projects focused on activities that provide effective educational preparation of community college students from underrepresented minority populations for successful transfer to four-year institutions in STEM degree programs. - 2.
-Bridge to the Doctorate (BD) Activity: BD projects are two-year projects eligible only to existing alliances funded 10 or more consecutive years.
-These projects are focused on providing post-baccalaureate fellowship support to a cohort of 12 LSAMP students for the first two years of their STEM graduate studies and providing the necessary academic and research skills that will enable them to successfully earn STEM doctoral degrees and transition into the STEM workforce. - 3.
-Louis Stokes Regional Centers of Excellence in Broadening Participation (LSRCE).
-These centers can serve as regional outreach and knowledge-diffusion centers of excellence for alliance and non-alliance organizations.
-LSRCE's are projects that have wide latitude for design with a focus on technical assistance in the broadening participation arena, for example, and are focused on increasing the knowledge base on broadening participation topics through research, evaluation and synthesis activities.
-Centers do not provide direct degree production interventions or student support activities.
-The projects may be three or five years in duration depending on the scope of activities. - 4.
-Pre-Alliance Planning: Pre-Alliance planning projects undertake planning activities necessary to form new alliances.
-Recipients of pre-alliance planning grants must commit to submission of an alliance or center proposal following the planning period.
-Projects are up to 18 months in duration. - 5.
-Conferences and other supplemental funding opportunities are supported for existing LSAMP alliances or LSAMP institutions.
-Examples include the NSF-Department of Energy collaboration to provide cutting-edge research experiences to students and faculty participants.
-These opportunities also may be announced under Dear Colleague Letters.
-Conference proposals may be submitted under NSF's general proposal guidelines as unsolicited proposals.
+These projects focus on activities that provide effective educational preparation of community college students from underrepresented minority populations or successful transfer to four-year institutions in STEM degree programs.
+Initial institutionalization and sustainability planning for the alliance should be addressed in the project description.
+These are three-year projects. - 2.
+Bridge to the Doctorate (BD) Activity: BD projects are projects that focus on providing post-baccalaureate fellowship support to a cohort of 12 LSAMP students for the first two years of their STEM graduate studies and provides the necessary academic and research skills that will enable them to successfully earn STEM doctoral degrees and transition into the STEM workforce.
+Only institutions in well-established alliances funded 10 or more consecutive years are eligible for this funding opportunity.
+These are two-year projects.